bgkittrell/one-ruby-sdk/README.md

-# One::Ruby::Sdk

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/one/ruby/sdk`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+# One::Ruby To Rule Them All

+Quickly and easily get *all* of the LOTR movies into your Ruby project.
+Amaze your friends with the best quotes, at your fingertips.

 ## Installation